This content was excerpted from EyeNet’s MIPS 2019; also see the Academy’s MIPS hub page.

 5. Share tips and crowdsource solutions via the AAOE’s e-Talk.
 If you are a member of the AAOE, use the e-Talk listserv to find out how other practices are tackling MIPS.
 Not an AAOE member?
 Join at aao.org/member-services/join.

-6. Schedule yourself some MIPS time at AAO 2019.
+6. Schedule yourself some time for a MIPS event at AAO 2019.
 If you are attending AAO2019 in San Francisco (Oct.
 12-15), sit in on this year’s MIPS sessions.
 You also can bring your MIPS questions to the Academy Resource Center, where you can also ask for an IRIS Registry demo.

 7. Find out when Codequest is coming to your state.
 Codequest 2019 features tips and guidance on MIPS.
 See the schedule at aao.org/codequest.

 8. Bookmark aao.org/eyenet/mips-manual-2019.
-It features at-a-glance lists that link to the Academy's detailed web pages:
+It features a timeline of key dates and at-a-glance lists that link to the Academy's detailed web pages:

 Table 7 links to 42 quality measures that can be reported via IRIS Registry–EHR integration.